devhausleipzigacademy/async-await-exercise/README.md

 npm run serve:db
 ```

-There's a REST resource that is being served at `/events`
+There's a REST resource that is being served at `/events`.
-Open a REST Client file and create example requests for
+Read the documentation for [JSON Server](https://github.com/typicode/json-server), then open a REST Client file and create example requests for

 1. Get all events
 2. Get events with pagination using the query paramters `_limit` and `_page`